Telecom’s Christmas gift to New Zealanders and overseas travellers is a summer-only network of free Wi-Fi hotspots. Continue reading

 Then works to make them simple, easier to respond to and more likely to trigger an action.

-He then works through a few details, such as keeping sentences short and simple What’s amazing is how he effectively develops a simple version of what us old hands teach every young journalist when they first start writing.
+He then works through a few details, such as keeping sentences short and simple.
+He effectively develops a simple version of what us old hands teach every young journalist when they first start writing.